illinois-cs241/illinois-cs241.github.io/_posts/2016-09-08-utilities_unleashed.md

 *   All changes in enviroment variables and execution must happen only in the child process.
 *   You MUST use fork/exec/wait.
 *   If a variable doesn't exist, interpret its value as a zero-length string.
+*   DO NOT FORK BOMB THE AUTOGRADER - You will fail if you fork bomb the AG.

 ### Useful Resources